 Jude Browning is an artist and writer based in Glasgow whose research examines the voice and acts of writing and performance.
-She is the recipient of the Edinburgh College of Art Scholarship 2015-2018 and the 2010 Glasgow School of Art Dissertation Prize.
+She is the recipient of the Edinburgh College of Art Scholarship 2015-2018.

 Recent events include Public Voices in collaboration with Naomi Pierce (funded by SGSAH), Morning Routines Under Microscopy The Cooper Gallery and Tayside Deaf Hub, To write, to speak, to publish, to move CCA Creative Lab residency with Emmie McLuskey, Figure 4 Baltic Project Space, Society of Art and Research Writing as Practice, Practice as Writing (The Hague) and projects with Wysing Arts Centre, X Marks the Böxship, The Whitechapel Gallery and PaperWork Magazine.

 Spatiality of voice, body and temporality as practice-led research

 How does the camp-rant deliberately undercut expectations of perfection associated with public speaking as explored in the performances of Karen Finley, Diane Torr and Andrea Fraser?

 Can the promise of failure be a quality which disrupts the reiteration of dominant paradigms and challenges the singular authority of the speakers address?